Cornwall Railway: Work starts

-At this time the general financial depression following the railway mania had set in, and apart from a small amount of work near St Austell, little progress in constructing the line was made, except for an investigation of the river bed for the Saltash crossing; this was completed by March 1848.
+At this time, the general financial depression following the railway mania had set in, and apart from a small amount of work near St Austell, little progress in constructing the line was made, except for an investigation of the river bed for the Saltash crossing; this was completed by March 1848.

 The railway mania was a phenomenon in which a huge number of railway schemes were put forward, when investors imagined that huge gains on investment were certain.
 Investors overcommitted themselves, and many lost substantial sums; money became scarce even for respectable schemes as subscribers simply had no money to pay calls on their shares.
-At the same time labour and material prices escalated substantially.
+At the same time, labour and material prices escalated substantially.

 At a meeting in February 1851, Brunel informed the directors that if the scheme were reduced to a single line, the whole route could be constructed for £800,000, including the Tamar crossing and all stations.
-In April 1852 the directors proposed a capital reconstruction that reduced the commitment of subscribers.
-Many subscribers defaulted on their commitment nonetheless, but the financial reconstruction enabled the directors to proceed with construction between Truro (from the West Cornwall Railway near Penwithers Junction) and St Austell, and shortly after to Liskeard, about 37 mi in total, as well as, in January 1853, the letting of a £162,000 contract for construction of the bridge over the Tamar.
+In April 1852, the directors proposed a capital reconstruction that reduced the commitment of subscribers.
+Many subscribers defaulted on their commitment nonetheless, but the financial reconstruction enabled the directors to proceed with construction between Truro (from the West Cornwall Railway near Penwithers Junction) and St Austell; shortly after, it proceeded to Liskeard.
+This totalled about 37 mi, as well as the letting of a £162,000 contract for construction of the bridge over the Tamar in January 1853.

-However the severe shortage of money further inhibited progress, with shareholders failing to respond to calls (in which they should have paid for their shares in instalments) and by summer of 1854 more than half the company's shares had been forfeited from this cause.
-The directors now approached the Associated Companies (a consortium of the Great Western Railway, the Bristol & Exeter Railway and the South Devon Railway) for financial help, and in June 1855 a lease of the line was agreed, by which the Associated Companies guaranteed the Cornwall company's debentures (bank borrowings).
+The severe shortage of money further inhibited progress, with shareholders failing to respond to calls, in which they should have paid for their shares in instalments; by the summer of 1854, more than half the company's shares had been forfeited from this cause.
+The directors now approached the Associated Companies (Note: A consortium of the Great Western Railway, the Bristol & Exeter Railway and the South Devon Railway.) for financial help and, in June 1855, a lease of the line was agreed, by which the Associated Companies guaranteed the Cornwall company's debentures (bank borrowings).
 This considerably eased the financial difficulties, enabling further contracts to be let.